-In addition, minimum reporting requirements for groundwater impact assessments are outlined within the EP Act Guideline Requirements for site-specific and amendment applications - underground water rights.
+In addition, minimum reporting requirements for groundwater impact assessments are outlined within the Guideline Requirements for site-specific and amendment applications - underground water rights (DES, 2016).
 A summary of the guideline requirements and where they have been addressed within this report is provided in Table 2-3.

-Table 2-2 Project Terms of Reference (groundwater related)
+Table 2-2 Project Terms of Reference (groundwater related) rioject renns ormerchere (Siounawater related)